 Various postures are used to help to give flexibility to the body and to activate the energetic channels (nadis) and centres (chakras) in the body.
 By using asanas before our sitting practices, we are able to enter the sitting practices in a more energetically activated condition, making all the practices more effective.

 Bhakti, or spiritual desire, is the essential ingredient for all yoga.
 Without it we cannot make any progress on the path.
 Keeping the flame of bhakti alive is really the most important practice of all.

 Samyama: The cultivation of siddhis

 Samyama is used to cultivate the ability to release objects of the mind into inner silence.

 It is a powerful practice which leads to the ability to live life in a state of freedom and to be able to move inner silence out into the world in powerful ways.

 Self-inquiry practices are used in the AYP system once a sufficient degree of inner silence has become established.

-It is the exploration into our own true nature, leading to liberation (moksha).
+It is the exploration into our own true nature, leading to Self-realization and liberation (moksha).

 Brahmacharya is the preservation and cultivation of sexual energy in the body.
 Tantric sexual practices are used in yoga, in order to allow sexual energy to be used for spiritual transformation.